The Drawn Together Movie: The Movie!: Cast

-Dave Jester, Matt Silverstein, and Kaitlyn Robrock appear in the film uncredited as The Giant Who Shits Into His Own Mouth / Rhino Guard 2, the Jew Producer's Son, and Smurfette respectively.
+Dave Jeser, Matt Silverstein, and Kaitlyn Robrock appear in the film uncredited as the Giant Who Shits into His Own Mouth / Rhino Guard 2, the Jew Producer's Son, and Smurfette respectively.

 Production

-In an interview with Animation World Network, the series creators, Dave Jester and Matt Silverstein, expressed dissatisfaction with ending Drawn Together's original run on a clip show.
+In an interview with Animation World Network, the series creators, Dave Jeser and Matt Silverstein, expressed dissatisfaction with ending Drawn Together's original run on a clip show.
 The duo approached the film with the intention of creating a more "dynamic" conclusion to the series.
-Silverstein and Jester also intended for the film's content to be more tame compared to the series, which Jester commented that they "failed miserably on that."
+Silverstein and Jeser also intended for the film's content to be more tame compared to the series, which Jeser commented that they "failed miserably on that".

 Animation

 While the series was animated by Rough Draft Studios in South Korea and Glendale, California using digital ink and paint, the movie was animated by 6 Point Harness in Los Angeles, California using Flash animation and Toon Boom.
 This was because the movie had to be done under half the cost of the series.
-While the movie had a new crew of animators and artists, the director of the film, Greg Franklin, had actually worked on the original pilot for Drawn Together, which was originally done in flash.
+While the movie had a new crew of animators and artists, the director of the film, Greg Franklin, had actually worked on the original pilot for Drawn Together, which was originally done in Flash.

-When the series was animated by Rough Draft, the creators, Dave Jeser & Matt Silverstein, weren't that much involved with the animation process.
+When the series was animated by Rough Draft, the creators, Dave Jeser and Matt Silverstein, weren't that much involved with the animation process.
 In the movie however, the creators were more involved, even as far as to tweak-out jokes.
 The animation in the film also proved to be quicker than the show.